 My doctoral dissertation involved work in multiple instance learning, in designing statistical learning algorithms and image feature design.
 In particular I was interested in developing assistive technologies for ophthalmological-clinical purposes.

 I was also involved in an intelligent transport system development project called the MIDAS project, where my research included detection algorithms for detection of lanes, lane-markers, prediction of lanes, self-positioning of vehicles on-road, detection of cars, sign boards, anomalies and situational awareness.
-The project in-essense involved building of smart car networks towards reduced road congestion.
+The project involved building of smart car networks towards reduced road congestion.
 It used several Bayesian modelling systems to achieve the same.
 I was also involved in a similar research effort vehicle detection at Intel as a co-op for 8 months.
 That work involved methods similar to deformable part models and regionlets.

 For my research internal to AWS, please look me up on phonetool.